esastack/esa-restclient/site/content/en/blog/releases/_index.md

 ---
-title: "New Releases"
+title: "Releases"
 linkTitle: "Releases"
-weight: 10
+weight: 100
+description: >
+  The newest version is 1.0.0 which add `codec`。
 ---